Social security and Medicare taxes for 2013.

 If you discover an error on a previously filed Form 944-PR, make the correction using Form 944-X (PR), Ajuste a la

-Declaración Federal ANNUAL del Patrono o Reclamación de Reembolso.
+Declaración Federal ANUAL del Patrono o Reclamación de Reembolso.
 Form 944-X (PR) is filed separately from Form 944.
-For
+For more

-more information, see section 12 of Pub.
-179 (Circular PR), Guía Contributiva Federal para Paronos Puertorriqueños.
-You may
+information, see section 12 of Pub.
+179 (Circular PR), Guía Contributiva Federal para Patronos Puertorriqueños.
+You may also

 Federal tax deposits must be made by electronic funds transfer.